Queensland has boundless natural beauty and a lifestyle that’s the envy of the world. It boasts a robust, competitive and diverse economy.

 - supporting Remote Area Boards to undertake economic projects, services and activities.

-To find out more about regional Queensland, local opportunities and the wide range of assistance available select your region of interest below:
+To find out more about regional Queensland, local economic development opportunities and the wide range of assistance available through your local regional economic development office, select your region of interest below: